 Make sure to add the afternoon tea at the Merchant Hotel to your list when you are in town.
 It is served in their stunning Great Room Restaurant.
 16 Skipper St.

-James Street & Co.: I had an excellent meal at this contemporary Belfast restaurant located at 21 James St. South.
+James St. Co.: I had an excellent meal at this contemporary Belfast restaurant located at 19 James St. South.
 A friend had worked in the kitchen while living there and highly recommended it.
 They feature a two or three course lunch or pre-theatre menu, a Taste of Ulster Tasting Menu or an a la carte option.
 The grilled cod, with Wye Valley asparagus, shiitake mushrooms and a citrus cream was an excellent entree choice.
-Next door is their more casual James Street Bar + Grill.

 Mourne Seafood Bar: I enjoyed lunch at this casual restaurant in back of a fish market.
 The seafood doesn’t get any fresher.
 For lunch they don’t take reservations, so go early as it is very popular.
 34-36 Bank St.

 Home Restaurant: This a Michelin Bib Gourmand restaurant at 22 Wellington near City Hall.
 They feature a fresh, local and seasonal menu.
 I enjoyed my Sunday night dinner on my last night in town.
 The deli in front is open for breakfast or coffee.
 They feature gluten free and vegetarian options in addition to their regular menu items.

 You might try Belfast Food Tours which operates food tours, bar tours and brewery tours.